tsdenouden/enoto-markdown/README.md

 #### 📝 Text editor
 Users write Markdown inside the text editor.
 When they click save, their Markdown string is converted to HTML using the parser and saved to the server as a temporary HTML file.
-This file is then read by the Preview and rendered on to the screen.
+This file is then read by the preview and rendered on to the screen.

 #### 🎨 Theme editor
 Users can style their document by using the theme editor.
 They simply select a few options, enter some values and upon saving the theme, Enoto will pass their input into a CSS template and save it to a temporary CSS file.
 The user's stylesheet is automatically linked to their Markdown file when the text editor is rendered for the first time.

 #### 🧾 Insert bar
-Users can append commmon Markdown syntax to their string in the text editor.
+Users can append common Markdown syntax to their string in the text editor.

 * Bold, Italic Text
 * Lists: numbered lists & bulleted lists